Narasimha9271/RealTimeCommunication/README.md

 - **Short Polling** → Waits up to 5s for the next scheduled request.
 - **Long Polling** → Gets the message instantly (its request was “waiting”).
 - **WebSockets** → Gets the message instantly (pushed over the open connection).
+- **SSE** → Gets the message instantly (pushed over the open HTTP stream).

 ✅ When **no messages** are sent:

-- Short polling keeps checking and printing “No new messages.”
+- Short Polling keeps checking and printing “No new messages.”
-- Long polling just **waits silently** until data arrives.
+- Long Polling just **waits silently** until data arrives.
 - WebSockets just **stay connected** doing nothing until data is pushed.
+- SSE just **stays connected** and will push events when available.

 ---